MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/multi-vm.md

   * **Front-end configuration**.
 Associates the public IP address with the load balancer.
   * **Back-end address pool**.
 Contains the network interfaces (NICs) for the VMs that will receive the incoming traffic.
 * **Load balancer rules**.
 Used to distribute network traffic among all the VMs in the back-end address pool.
-* **VM Scale set**.
+* **VM scale set**.
 A [VM scale set][vm-scaleset] is a set of identical VMs used to host a workload.
-Scale sets allow the number of VMs to be scaled in or out anually, or based on predefined rules.
+Scale sets allow the number of VMs to be scaled in or out manually, or based on predefined rules.
 * **Availability set**.
 The [availability set][availability set] contains the VMs, making the VMs eligible for the [availability service level agreement (SLA) for Azure VMs][vm-sla].
-In order for the SLA to apply, the availability set must include a minimum of two VMs.
+For the SLA to apply, the availability set must include a minimum of two VMs.
 Availability sets are implicit in scale sets.
 If you create VMs outside a scale set, you need to create the availability set independently.
 * **Storage**.
 If you are not using [managed disks](/azure/storage/storage-managed-disks-overview), storage accounts hold the VM images and other file-related resources, such as VM diagnostic data captured by Azure.

 You can download a [Visio file](https://aka.ms/arch-diagrams) of this architecture.